John B. Kirkham: Career

 In 1887 Kirkham signed for Padiham.
 Padiham was formed in 1878 and were well supported.
-But being a small town the club could not compete when Football became professional (See Wikipedia article on Padiham F.C.).
+But being a small town the club could not compete when Football became professional.

-Season 1888-89

-Jack Kirkham made his League debut on 8 September 1888 at Anfield, then home of Everton.
+Kirkham made his League debut on 8 September 1888 at Anfield, then home of Everton.
 Accrington lost the match 2–1.
 When he made his League debut he was 19 years 195 days old; that made him, on that first day of League football, Accrington's youngest player.
 Jack Kirkham played 19 League matches and scored 12 goals in season 1888–89.
 Kirkham top scored for Accrington.
 As a forward he played in a forward line that scored 3 goals or more on five occasions.
 He scored 2 in a match on 3 occasions that season.
 His debut league goal and first brace was scored on 15 September 1888 at Leamington Road, Blackburn.
 Accrington drew the match 5–5 with Blackburn Rovers.

 He spent five years at Accrington until their demise in 1893.